 If you have any specific data protection concerns or a complaint, you can address it to our Data Protection Team at DPO@vwfs.co.uk

 You also have the right to lodge a complaint with a data protection regulator in Europe, in particular in a country you work or live or where your legal rights have been infringed.
-You can find out how to contact the Information Commissioner’s Office, the data protection regulator in the UK, on their contact us page.
+The contact details for the Information Commissioner’s Office, the data protection regulator in the UK, are below:

 If you would like further information about the identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs, this is explained in more detail and is accessible from each of the three CRAs – clicking on any of these three links will also take you to the same CRAIN document: